chrisbroski/utipem/README.md

 ## Purpose

 What are the simplest rules required for role-playing games?
-All systems I have worked with either go overboard with simulation rules, requiring too much effort for character creation and adventuring, or eschew rules completely, leaving the fate of the players entirely in the hands of the GM. **Utipem** is a project to search for minimal rules of tabletop RPGs that can be understood by new players as eaily as an average commercial board game.
+All systems I have worked with either go overboard with simulation rules, requiring too much effort for character creation and adventuring, or eschew rules completely, leaving the fate of the players entirely in the hands of the GM. **Utipem** is a project to search for minimal rules of tabletop RPGs that can be understood by new players as easily as an average commercial board game.

 ## Core Rules

 **Utipem** is based on cards.
 This allows the GM to easiy create any subset of all rules for their adventures, and players to only need to focus on what pertains to their characters.
-Magic the Gathering has shown us that an immensely complex game can be made managable with a core rule set augmented by instructions clearly explained on each card.
+Magic the Gathering has shown us that an immensely complex game can be made manageable with a core rule set augmented by instructions clearly explained on each card.

 ### Character Card